About This Program

 For parents/caregivers of children ages: 0 – 6

-Fostering Relationships has several components used to meet the objectives of decreasing child distress, improving birth parent expectations and play behaviors, and improving the birth and foster parent relationship.
-First, foster parents transport children to visitation and stay with them throughout the visitation.
-Although this could seem to interfere with birth parents and children’s visits, it is designed to support children such that they are not distressed.
-Second, birth parents meet with a mentor before each of the five initial visits.
-The mentor teaches the birth parents how to anticipate child distress or reticence and follow their children’s lead during play.
-Lastly, the program helps foster parents understand what is meant by following a child’s lead, and helps them make comments in-the-moment that will support birth parents following their children’s lead.
-The point of this is to place foster parents in a supportive role to birth parents, and help birth parents play with their young children in a way that promotes regulatory skills.
+Fostering Relationships supports families with young children in the foster care system.
+Birth parents work with a mentor and their child’s foster parent in order to decrease child distress, improve birth parent expectations and play behaviors, and improve the birth and foster parent relationship.
+For the first 5 visits that a birth parent has with their child, foster parents transport children to visitation and stay in the visitation.
+Having both caregivers present in initial visitations can help decrease distress in children.
+Prior to each visitation, birth parents meet with a mentor that teaches them how to anticipate child distress or reticence and follow their children’s lead during play.
+Lastly, the program teaches foster parents to make comments in-the-moment that support birth parents following their children’s lead.
+Foster parents are encouraged to support birth parents and help birth parents play with their young children in a way that promotes regulatory skills.

 The goals of Fostering Relationships are: